-I suggest avoiding the window seats in row 17 and centre seats in row 18 due to their proximity to the galley and lavatories.
+I suggest avoiding the window seats in row 17 and center seats in row 18 due to their proximity to the galley and lavatories.
 Row 22 because it is also located in front of the Premium Economy bassinet seats (so you may end up being close to young children).

 Amenity Kit On Singapore Airlines

 Unfortunately, Singapore Airlines doesn’t offer amenity kits in Business Class on any flights.
 Passengers in the premium cabin only receive slippers, socks, and eyeshades.
-Bathroom amenities – such as shaving kits, toothbrushes, toothpaste, hand lotion and perfume – are available through in the toilets.
+Bathroom amenities – such as shaving kits, toothbrushes, toothpaste, hand lotion, and perfume – are available through in the toilets.

-Noise-cancelling headphones are provided, although you can not take them home with you.
+Noise-canceling headphones are provided, although you can not take them home with you.

 Food On Singapore Airlines in Business Class

 Singapore Airlines enjoys an excellent culinary reputation and collaborates with world-acclaimed chefs who own Michelin-starred restaurants.
-The airline is famous for its ‘Book the Cook’ service where you can select your gourmet main course from a premium selection of dishes at least 24 hours before departure.
+The airline is famous for its ‘Book the Cook’ service, where you can select your gourmet main course from a premium selection of dishes at least 24 hours before departure.